Antique (province): Binirayan festival

-Started in San Jose in 1974 by governor Evelio Javier, this is a week-long festival that includes colorful street parades, beach shows, plaza concerts, a beauty contest and trade fair.
+Started in San Jose in 1974 by governor Evelio Javier, this is a week-long festival that includes colorful street parades, beach shows, plaza concerts, a beauty contest and a trade fair.
 "Binirayan" biray, or "sailboat" in Kinaray-a (Antique's local language), refers to the Pre-Hispanic legend of the Bornean datus to reach Malandog beach, where they befriended the Atis (Aetas) and eventually started a civilization.
-Antique tradition holds that it was founded by Bornean Malays in the 12th century, although this had been long debunked as a hoax.
+Antique tradition holds that it was founded by Bornean Malays in the 12th century, although this had been called erroneously as a hoax, recent studies show there is support for this claim in contemporary records from Chinese annals and as well as early Spanish records pre dating the maragtas work by Moteclaro.
 According to legend, 10 Bornean datus (chieftains) claimed Panay island and their leader, Datu Sumakwel, founded the settlement in Malandog, Hamtik, Antique.

 Transportation

 Roads

-Antique has a total Road length of 340 km including a 208 km National Road linking north to south of the province from Libertad to the north to Anini-y to the south.
+Antique has a total road length of 340 km including a 208 km National Road linking the province from Libertad in the north to Anini-y in the south.
 Transportation services are generally provided by tricycles, jeepneys, vans and buses.
-There are also daily buses served going back and forth to Manila via the roll-on/roll-off nautical highway and other neighboring provinces and cities including the Iloilo City and Kalibo.
+There are also daily buses to Manila via the roll-on/roll-off nautical highway and other neighboring provinces and cities including Iloilo City and Kalibo.

 Airports

-Evelio Javier Airport (Antique Airport) is the only airport serving the province located in San Jose, Antique.
-And one carrier: Philippine Airlines.
-The other, Semirara Airport in Caluya is a municipal airport.
+Evelio Javier Airport (Antique Airport), located in San Jose de Buenavista, is the only airport in the province with flights to Manila operated by PAL Express.
+Semirara Island in Caluya has an airstrip that has chartered flights to Manila.

 Seaports

 Seaports in the province include the Lipata Port in Culasi and the San Jose Port in San Jose de Buenavista.
-Lipata Port in Culasi being used to travel to Caluya.
+Lipata Port in Culasi is used to travel to Caluya.